 Hooray for globetrotting friends!
-My friends Nana and Justin recently finished up a three year stint teaching English in Korea (next stop for them: Scotland).
+My friends Nana and Justin recently finished up a three-year stint teaching English in Korea (next stop for them: Scotland).
 Before they left Korea, they were kind enough to buy and mail me a bunch of Korean candy for the blog.
 Thanks for the help, as always, Nana and Justin!

-The box had a sealed plastic bag full of Peperos.
+The box had a sealed plastic bag full of Pepero.
 I kind of chomped right through them and lost count of how many there were.
 The cookie shell was rather mild, with a hint of buttery nuttiness.

-The Peperos weren’t so much filled with chocolate as lined on the inside with chocolate.
+Pepero weren’t so much filled with chocolate as lined on the inside with chocolate.
 In other words, I could suck air through it like a straw.
 The chocolate was slightly fruity with a chalky cocoa hit.

 Like Pocky, these are more cookie than candy.
 Also like Pocky, they’re a nice snack, and I polished off the box fairly quickly, but I don’t know if I’d ever seek them out to buy them again.
 They’d remain an impulse buy for me – that is if I could find them in the states!
 I think I’ve seen them in Asian grocery stores before?
 An O. I do see why Nana likes them, though!